101 Dalmatians: The Series: Home media

 While the series as a whole never made a true home media release either on VHS or DVD, the episode, "A Christmas Cruella", was released on VHS in 1998, which also contained the episode "Coup De Vil" as a bonus episode.
 This was also released on DVD in the UK.

 The 3-part series finale, "Dalmatian Vacation", was also released on VHS and Laserdisc in Japan, which included two songs that were exclusive to this release and not on the TV broadcasts of the trilogy of episodes.

 Streaming

 The series has been available on the iTunes Store and Amazon Prime Video since February 2017, with the exception of the episode "Alive N' Chicken"/"Prima Doggy".
-In May 2020, the entire series became available on Disney+ in Australia, and on the US version of Disney+ on June 19, 2020, with all 65 episodes listed as one season and arranged in release date order, including "Alive N' Chicken"/"Prima Doggy".
+In May 2020, the entire series became available on Disney+ in Australia, and on the US version of Disney+ on June 19, 2020, with all 65 episodes arranged mostly in order of broadcast, including "Alive N' Chicken"/"Prima Doggy".

+Episodes

+The order of the episodes is presented in general broadcast order for both ABC and syndication, but as the actual first chronological episode had its premiere on ABC, the episodes that premiered on ABC are listed first before the syndicated episodes.